la2050/archive/_projects/2016/audio-theatre-2-0-an-it-platform-for-audience-engagement-and-student-creativity.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/6518565165741-team91.jpg
 project_video: 'https://www.youtube.com/embed/N5d8kpPSzG4?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  L.A.
-Theatre Works has a treasure trove of 500+ plays recorded by award-winning actors for the audio format.
-We want to build an online infrastructure that will expand worldwide access to these Los Angeles-based works, create new artistic opportunities via the online platform, and increase public and student engagement with theatre – including models for LAUSD students to create their own interactive educational technology based on our new educational platform resources.
+  LATW, the nation’s leading producer of audio theatre, seeks to expand the reach of local productions across the globe and enable students to create their own theatre-based educational apps.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   LATW is in conversations with two LAUSD schools which will partner on the